qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ### Entity component system

 Entity component system (ECS) is a way of organizing data that's different to OOP.
 In OOP, an object's fields are laid together in memory.
 But in ECS, each object is separated into components.
-The same kind of components for different objects are managed together (often laid together in memory).
+The same kind of components for different entities are managed together (often laid together in memory).
 It can improve cache-friendliness.
+(Note that performance is affected by many factors and depends on exact case.)

 ECS also favors composition over inheritance.
+Inheritance tend to bind code with specific types that cannot easily compose.

+(For example, in an OOP game, `Player` extends `Entity`, `Enemy` extends `Entity`.
+There is a special enemy `Ghost` that ignores collision and also extends `Enemy`.
+But one day if you want to add a new player skill that temporarily ignores collision like `Ghost`, you cannot make `Player` extend `Ghost` and have to duplicate code.
+In ECS that can be solved by just combining special collision component.)

 ### Generalized reference and two reference semantics